-The EMP (Maintenance) shall contain the Contractor's proposed environmental protection measures and strategies for activities under the Contract.
-This should include standard measures to address all activities which are to be included as part of the Contract, as well as the triggers for additional Site-specific environmental assessment and/or control measures.
+The EMP (Maintenance) shall contain the Contractor's proposed environmental and cultural heritage protection measures and strategies for Activities under the Contract.
+This should include standard measures to address all Activities which are to be included as part of the Contract, as well as the triggers for additional Site specific environmental and cultural heritage assessment and/or control measures.